Great to have you back, Rush Lindbaugh and the Excellence in Broadcasting Network.

 B, I don't know how interesting all this would be to a 10 or 12 year old.

-But yet I value what I am and do, and I want as many people as possible to be exposed to it so they can have the chance to agree with it.
+But yet, I value what I am and do, and I want as many people as possible to be exposed to it so they can have the chance to agree with it.

-To take the values that you and I all believe in to that age group, or demographic, as it said.
+So that's why I did the books, to take the values that you and I all believe in to that age group or demographic, as it's said.

 And in order to reach them, we have to get to their parents.